Aurore32/math-notes/notes/Linear Algebra.Eigenvalues and Eigenvectors.Change of Basis.md

 $$
 \mathbf{x} = b_1 \tilde{e}_1 + b_2 \tilde{e}_2 + ... + b_n \tilde{e}_n.
 $$
-(You can pinpoint the exact moment where the amount of shits I gave about bolding out all the vectors dropped irrevocably to zero.)
+(You can pinpoint the exact moment where the amount of craps I gave about bolding out all the vectors dropped irrevocably to zero.)

 In the basis $\{e_i\}$, we have
 $$